How to Draw Lips

 I’ve drawn a red line down the center of the lips in the 3/4 view sketches, and you’ll notice that one side of the mouth is more visible than the other.
 Here are a few things to pay attention to:

-The short side of the upper lip: the center of the circle is now off to the side, closer to the part of the lip that's further away.
+The short side of the upper lip: the center of the circle is now off to the side, closer to the side that's further away.
 This makes sense—if you see less of one side of the mouth, you’ll also see less of that circle.

 That also means you’ll see more of the other side—the side closest to you.